Multiprocessing for Multicore Systems

 Combining Approaches

-If we are using Anaconda we can use Numba and Multiprocessing together.
+If we have installed Numba, we can use it and Multiprocessing together.
 On the same workstation this reduced the serial time to 12.8 seconds and the time on 4 cores to 5.8 seconds.
 The poorer scaling here could be due to the time required being so small that the overhead became dominant.

 Further Information